hombreperro45/docs/docs/library/beetle_psx_hw.md

 ## Running

-To run this core, The PSX BIOS must be placed in RetroArch's system directory.
+To run this core, The appropriate PSX BIOS must be placed in RetroArch's system directory.

 ## Loading content